syniltalite/accomodation-list-test/README.md

 ✅ Using Vue.js 3.x and tailwind css to run frontend application

-* The frontend must be developed using Vue JS (you can use vue-cli or webpack).

-✅ Using Vue.js 3.x and tailwind css to run frontend application

 ## Bonus Requirement
 * Develop docker-compose file to run application.